UK tour for talent contest winners of "The Voice"

 The ratings rivalry between The Voice and Britain's Got Talent is unusually fierce for British television and pits the BBC against its main commercial rival ITV and BBC One controller Danny Cohen against Cowell.

-For the BBC, The Voice is a significant risk, with spending on the show reported to be as much as 25 million pounds.
+For the BBC, The Voice is a significant risk, with spending on the show reported to be as much as 25 million pounds ($40 million).

 For Cowell, the season is an opportunity to put behind him disappointing ratings for the U.S. version of "The X Factor" and concerns about growing competition for its British edition from BBC's "Strictly Come Dancing".